aichbauer/styled-bootstrap-components/README.md

 ## Why?

 I wanted to use [bootstrap](https://getbootstrap.com) with [React](https://reactjs.org/) for **fast prototypes**, or as entrypoint for **my own UI Component Library**, or if I needed just one bootstrap component for my application, now I can simply install that specific component.
-To work with ease with any other libary or framework this components are build with [styled-components](https://styled-components.com).
+To work with ease with any other libary or framework these components are built with [styled-components](https://styled-components.com).

 I also wanted to learn a bit more on how CSS works and on how to build a CSS UI Library from scratch, mostly but not only by reading the [bootstrap CSS code](https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0/css/bootstrap.css) and the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS).
 I also wanted to learn how to manage and maintain a monorepo with multiple packages based on [lerna](https://lernajs.io/).